cockroachdb/docs/v22.1/backup-architecture.md

 docs_area: manage
 ---

 CockroachDB backups operate as _jobs_, which are potentially long-running operations that could span multiple SQL sessions.
 Unlike regular SQL statements, which CockroachDB routes to the [optimizer](cost-based-optimizer.html) for processing, a [`BACKUP`](backup.html) statement will move into a job workflow.
-A backup job has two phases: [planning](#backup-job-planning) and [execution](#backup-job-execution).
+A backup job has two phases: [planning](#planning) and [execution](#execution).

+The [overview](#overview) section on this page provides an outline of a backup job's process and a glossary listing some common terminology around backup jobs.

+For a more detailed explanation of the phases, see [Planning](#planning) and [Execution](#execution).

 ## Overview

-The general workflow of a backup:
+A high-level workflow of a backup:

-1. Validate the `BACKUP` statement
+1. Validate the `BACKUP` statement.
-1. Determine the keys in the [storage layer](architecture/storage-layer.html) to back up
+1. Determine the keys in the [storage layer](architecture/storage-layer.html) to back up.
-1. Write the backup data (SSTs) to the destination storage location
+1. Write the backup data to the destination storage location.
-1. Write the metadata of the backup job
+1. Write the metadata of the backup job.

+The following diagram illustrates the flow from `BACKUP` statement through to a complete backup in cloud storage:

 <img src="{{ 'images/v22.1/backup-overview.png' | relative_url }}" alt="A flow diagram representing the process of a backup job from statement through to backup data stored." style="border:0px solid #eee;max-width:100%" />